HuyaneMatsu/hata/docs/topics/solarlink[WIP].md

     yield

     result = await client.solarlink.get_tracks(name)

+    # No result?
     if result is None:
         track = None

     else:
         tracks = result.tracks

+        # If we received a playlist, it can be empty as well
         if tracks:
             selected_track_index = result.selected_track_index
             if selected_track_index == -1: